SachinMishra-ux/Plagaris_Cheker_tool/README.md

 3. You will see something like this: `/Users/sachinmishra/Desktop/Testing/plagarism_checker/plagarism`
 4. activate virtual environment : ```conda activate {full_path_of_virtual_environment} ```
 5. download all the dependencies: ```pip install -r requirements.txt```
+6. 3.
+Within the `src` folder you will see a file called `constanats.py`and within the the file you need to change the value of `image_folder` = `"/Users/sachinmishra/Desktop/plagarism_checker/extracted_images"` according to your system path.

+ - example, if you have your path like this: `/Users/swaroop/Desktop/plagarism_checker/extracted_images` so just replace the `image_folder` with `"/Users/swaroop/Desktop/plagarism_checker/extracted_images"`

 ## To run the application: